blackhatflow/blog/cloaking.md

 Reverse proxy is **same as curl but in better** , as we create a mirror of the website on our domain. ( We have to build it first so if you find a site you want to clone, just tell us. )

 With is method, you don't need to load the lander in our system.
-You can choose any page of the site.
+You can choose any page of the site. ( *NOTE: there is still one manual step for now you need to tell use which website you want for reverse proxy so we attach it to your domain* )

 **For example**